DeepRCL/MultiASNet/readme.md

 ### Dataloader
 You can add your own dataloader or adjust the implementation of dataloader/as_dataloader.py.
 Make sure to import your dataloader in train.py.
 ### Model
 The defined models are available in folder named model.
 The implementation of final model mentioned in the paper is in model/FTC_TAD.

-There also more choices for model selection and you can choose the model you desire by changing the name of model in get_config.py and add that model in get_model.py.
+For the **tabular transformer**, make sure to:
+- Save the trained weights in `as_transformer.pth`
+- Save the model initialization parameters in `model_parameters.pth`

 ### Wandb
 If you want to enable the wandb log place config['wandb']= True in get_config.py and replace your directory and project name accordingly in train.py.
 ### Config